About MOCA 2.0®

 ||MOCA Minute® is being piloted to replace the MOCA exam.

 Diplomates must answer 30 questions per calendar quarter (120 per year), no matter how many certifications they are maintaining.

 |PART 4: Improvements in Medical Practice (IMP)

 ||More options for activities with points awarded for each activity based on the time and effort associated with their completion.
 Diplomates must complete 25 points in Years 1-5 and 25 points in Years 6-10 for a total of 50 points per 10-year cycle.
 An attestation is due in Year 9, but does not provide points.
 Click here for more details.

-The Physician Directory located on our homepage indicates whether a diplomate is or is not “Participating in MOCA.”
-Diplomates are considered to be “Participating in MOCA” if they answer 120 MOCA Minute questions each year and, by the end of the fifth year of their MOCA cycle, they have satisfactory professional standing, have completed half of their CME credits and have completed 25 points of Part 4 activities.
-All requirements must be completed by the end of the tenth year of the MOCA program.
+The Diplomate Directory located on our homepage indicates whether a diplomate is or is not “Participating in MOC.”
+This is also displayed in diplomates' portal account.
+Diplomates are considered to be “Participating in MOC” if they answer 120 MOCA Minute questions each year and, by the end of the fifth year of their MOCA cycle, they have satisfactory professional standing, have completed half of their CME credits and have completed 25 points of Part 4 activities.
+All requirements must be completed by the end of Year 10 of the MOCA program.

 The directory notes that diplomates who hold non-time limited certificates are not required to participate in MOCA.